LSC-Montgomery Biotechnology Department

-The Biotechnology Program at Lone Star College-Montgomery works with the local industry to prepare students to become biotechnology laboratory technicians.
+The mission of the Biotechnology Program at Lone Star College-Montgomery is to prepare students to become biotechnology laboratory technicians.
 The program includes experiences with basic laboratory skills, genetic engineering, protein purification, cell culture, quality assurance and quality control, bioinformatics, electronic lab documentation, ethics, and teamwork.
 Students who complete the program are prepared to work in a variety of positions in companies such as pharmaceutical, molecular diagnostics, manufacturing, research, agriculture and cell culture.
 The hands-on approach also serves students interested in other laboratory technician jobs such as those in the chemical and oil/gas industries.

 The LSC-Montgomery Biotechnology Program offers a two-year Associates of Applied Science (AAS) degree and an Advanced Technical Certificate (ATC) for students with a prior degree.
 The AAS degree provides students the skills necessary to be a biotechnology laboratory technician as well as the core courses that will transfer to a four-year university such as University of Houston-Downtown, Stephen F. Austin State University or UT M. D. Anderson Cancer Center School of Health Professions.
 The ATC program provides post-baccalaureate students the hands-on skills necessary to be a biotechnology laboratory technician and is composed solely of biotechnology courses.
 At the end of either program, students are required to do an internship.
 Many of our students acquire permanent positions while working at a biotech company as an intern while other students choose to continue their education at a 4-year university.

 The term biotechnology was coined in 1919 by Karl Erecky, a Hungarian engineer, and referred to the types of work that involved using living organisms to make products.